Early Detection and Diagnosis Project Award

 - Research to understand and intervene in the behaviour of the public to enhance early detection and diagnosis

-ED&D projects may focus on any of these research areas, or any combination of them.
+Early Detection and Diagnosis Project Awards may focus on any of these research areas, or any combination of them.
 All proposals should consider line-of-sight to clinical or population impact.

-ED&D projects are flexible in terms of duration and level of funding.
+Early Detection and Diagnosis Project Awards are flexible in terms of duration and level of funding.
 Proposals may be at various stages of maturity dependent on technology readiness, novelty of the paradigm under investigation and availability of supporting data.
 Proposals should be composed and costed commensurately.

 We particularly welcome applications that bring novel approaches from the fields of engineering and the physical sciences that could be applied to cancer detection and are mindful of potential clinical need, patient and population impact.
 As part of CRUK’s longstanding strategic partnership with the Engineering & Physical Sciences Research Council (EPSRC), there is an opportunity for any successful applications with relevant research components in these areas to be jointly supported by both CRUK and the EPSRC.